 How can one access this information?

-You can access our guides by logging onto RGA’s GUM website at http//gum.rgare.com.
-If you do not yet have an account, please contact your local RGA office for help.
+You can access our guides by logging onto RGA’s GUM website.
+Register at https://gum2.rgare.com/register/ or contact your local RGA office for help.

 © 2015, Reinsurance Group of America, Incorporated.
 All rights reserved.